plebbit/plebbit-react-hooks/README.md

 ```
 #### Comments Hooks
 ```
-useComment(commentCid): Comment | undefined // should contain not yet publish replies from your own account unless they are older than X hours useComments(commentCid[]): Comment[]
+useComment(commentCid: string, accountName?: string): Comment | undefined // should contain not yet publish replies from your own account unless they are older than X hours useComments(commentCid[]): Comment[]
 ```
 #### Subplebbits Hooks